mharen/mharen.github.io/blog/2010/2010-10-target-is-crazy-and-random-pictures.md

 ---

 We *love *Target.
 It’s cheap like Walmart but clean, with happy and friendly employees (and customers), and fast checkouts.
 Sometimes they’re crazy, though.
-While they’re famous for their <a href="http://www.consumerist.com/tag/target-is-crazy">buying in bulk penalties</a>, we discovered some odd instant substitutes recently:
+While they’re famous for their [buying in bulk penalties](http://www.consumerist.com/tag/target-is-crazy), we discovered some odd instant substitutes recently:

 ![IMAG0432%5B4%5D.jpg](IMAG0432%5B4%5D.jpg)